Henrilin28/H-1B_visa_Enigma/README.md

 - *.py are python code for organizing functions

 I spend around four hours for the above works.
 This is my first-time dive into H-1B Visa data.
-There are so many interesting questions can be asked and data itself is not as clean as I thought.
+There are so many interesting questions can be asked but data itself is not as clean as I thought.
 Therefore, I spend 1/3 of time figuring out what is the right format for analysis.

 My analysis can be divided into three parts: